Writing Advice Payton Hayes Writing Advice Payton Hayes

 Sara Megibow of the Nelson Literary Agency said “In general, too many submissions come through our slush pile that aren’t ready.
 In my opinion, an editor could have helped many of these books get to the next level.
 However, I acknowledge that hiring that person is expensive.
 If you are going to get an editor, don’t skimp - hire someone with credentials and client referrals in the genre of work that you are writing” and suggests that writers “read 3-5 books in your genre, published in the past 2-3 years, preferably by debut authors and published by major publishing houses” if they believe they need professional editing but can’t afford to hire an editor.
 (Megibow 2021) However, I think this advice is excellent for familiarizing oneself with their given genre.
 Inversely, you could find agents that represented your favorite books and research their work as well.

 The writer to agent intake process is inherently an individualized experience and should be treated as such.
 As writers with a vast overwhelming competition, it’s easy to see how mass-emailing could be tempting since getting a book deal seems like such a numbers game, but it’s more delicate than that.
 Agents are humans who make connections to stories just like our readers do and thus, you want to ensure you’re doing your research and finding an agent who will be a good fit for you.
-Querying an agent is a lot like cold emailing in business — it’s harder than most other forms of communication because you typically lack any prior relationship with your audience and you lack non-verbal feedback so you can’t modify your approach in real time, but it doesn’t have to be cold, per se.
+Querying an agent is a lot like cold emailing in business—it’s harder than most other forms of communication because you typically lack any prior relationship with your audience and you lack non-verbal feedback so you can’t modify your approach in real time, but it doesn’t have to be cold, per se.
 Much like with editors, writers can and should be encouraged to make a real, lasting connection with your agent and truly, your writing, book sales, and reader base will all benefit from having that genuine writer-agent relationship.
-Another way to add some warmth and attention back into your cold queries is to always address agents by their name (never “Dear agent,”) and ensure their name is spelled correctly.
-Additionally, if you decide to use pronouns to regard your agent, ensure in each instance that the correct pronouns are being used.

 Don’t waste your time by sending responses to rejection emails.
 It might be tempting ask them to elaborate on any feedback they gave you or to thank them for notice of rejection, but it’s just not necessary at the query stage.
 Agents can provide incredibly useful feedback when appropriate, but in response to a rejection email is not the place to seek out further feedback.
 Delete the rejection email, move that agent’s message history to your archives, and move on to the next query email.

-Smart query
+Smart Query

 Smart querying is the perfect combination of querying best practices, batch querying, and cold email marketing tactics that serves as the single most effective strategy for landing literary agents out of thin air.